notinaboat/UnixIO.jl/packages/IOTraits/README.md

 The StreamDelegation trait allows a Stream subtype to delegate most method calls to a wrapped substream while redefining other methods as needed.

-Wrappers are used to augment low level IO drivers with features like buffering or defragmentation.
+Wrappers are used to augment low level stream drivers with features like buffering or defragmentation.
 Wrappers are also used to make `Stream` objects compatible with `Base.IO`.